|

 By: Constantine Soo

-Granite Audio's model #470 silver interconnect from Granite Audio (www.graniteaudio.com).
+This is a review on a one-meter pair of Granite Audio's model #470 silver interconnect from Granite Audio (www.graniteaudio.com).
 It is currently the only interconnect offering from this company.
 The MSRP is $950 per meter pair.

-CEC TL1 CD transport, via ST link to Wadia 27, via Granite Audio model #470 (replacing Kimber Kable's KCAG) to Music Reference RM9 Mk II power amp (4 x EL34 per channel, 125 wpc), via Cardas Quadlink 5 to Klipschorns.
+Components used in this review: CEC TL1 CD transport, via ST link to Wadia 27, via Granite Audio model #470 (replacing Kimber Kable's KCAG) to Music Reference RM9 Mk II power amp (4 x EL34 per channel, 125 wpc), via Cardas Quadlink 5 to Klipschorns.

-An audio system is only as good as it's weakest link.
+Introduction An audio system is only as good as it's weakest link.
 It can only perform to the best ability of its weakest link, be it a turntable, CD system, preamp, power amp or speakers, etc. If you invested substantially into all the components for the sake of a better sound, and here you are again thinking about letting some of your fine components go in favor of yet something new, or even spending another several thousands of dollars on new additions, maybe you should stop and consider the alternative of how to maximize the performance of your existing gears.
+The effect and benefit reaped from upgrading to the #470 will be most dramatic and appreciated in a top notch system, because of the garbage-in-garbage-out principle.

 While changing or upgrading to different components will change the presentation of one's system, using the model #470 may not bring about a nearly as pleasant an experience.
 Some components may boost the signal strength to enhance the information being sent through all the way from the source component.
 Such system using the model #470 might expose more of the intrinsic limitation and coloration of the individual components over the principal beauty of such a system as a whole.

-According to Granite Audio, the model #470 silver interconnect is made from the process of slow drawing, using 99.9999% pure silver, resulting in a single continuous crystal formation in the process.
+About the interconnect According to Granite Audio, the model #470 silver interconnect is made from the process of slow drawing, using 99.9999% pure silver, resulting in a single continuous crystal formation in the process.

 From my numerous emails with the Company's president, Don Hoglund.
 I have learned that this continuous-cast slow-drawn technique creates one single crystal, different from the normal technique in which in any given meter, anywhere from 40 to several thousands of crystals will be formed.
 In the normal process, with so many crystals created, microscopic gaps exist between each and every one of the crystals, resulting in resistance, thus signal loss.